FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Methodology

 \subsection{Geometric Feasibility}

-Our 37 variable parameterization makes for a diverse design space, but also introduces possibilities for infeasible combinations of parameters.
+Our 37-variable parameterization makes for a diverse design space but also introduces possibilities for infeasible combinations of parameters.
 To avoid geometrically infeasible models, we implement a list of geometric ``checks.''
 A few of these checks are listed below: \begin{itemize} \item Tube thicknesses, diameters, and lengths must be positive \item Seat stays and chain stays must intersect with the seat tube and bottom bracket respectively. \item Head tube and seat tube angles are between 0 and 180 degrees. \end{itemize}

-We find that 219 of 4512 of BIKED's models fail these explicit feasibility checks.
-Despite these checks, 97 bicycle models still fail to build correctly when the parameters are fed into the adaptive 3D frame model, possibly due to geometric infeasibilities.
-Hence, there are 4101 geometrically valid frame designs remaining.
-A breakdown of overall design feasibility is included in Figure~\ref{fig:validity}.
+We find that 222 of BIKED's 4512 models fail these explicit feasibility checks.
+Despite these checks, 172 bicycle models still fail to build correctly when the parameters are fed into the adaptive 3D frame model, possibly due to geometric infeasibilities.
+Hence, 4118 models are found to be geometrically valid.